HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Discussion and Open Challenges

 \section{Discussion and Open Challenges}

-\textbf{{Topic selection is not neutral.}} \emph{What we ask} shapes \emph{who} a model appears to simulate.
+\textbf{{Topic selection is not neutral.}} Benchmarks not only measure performance, they define what counts as \textit{understanding}. \emph{What we ask} shapes \emph{who} a model appears to simulate.
 Highly controversial topics elicit richer value trade-offs and sharper updates; homogeneous topics compress variation and inflate apparent accuracy.
 We propose treating topic choice as an \textbf{explicit experimental variable}: (i) curate pairs of domains with high vs.\ low opinion dispersion; (ii) report results stratified by a simple \emph{controversy index} $C$ (e.g., stance variance + polarity entropy) so scores are comparable across corpora; (iii) add \emph{dilemma framings} (e.g., fairness vs.\ safety) to probe value conflicts rather than single-axis opinions.
 Practically, this turns “topic selection” from a hidden confound into a \textbf{controlled factor} that the community can measure and replicate.

 \textbf{From intuition to deliberation: eliciting System~2 without over-scaffolding.} Open-ended interviews risk collapsing into shallow System~1 reactions or over-guided narratives.
 Accuracy peaks at modest context length, hinting at overload beyond that point.
 We propose \textbf{lightweight controls} that foster deliberation while preserving individuality: (i) brief \emph{tension probes} (``what would change your mind?''), (ii) contrasting \emph{time-pressure} vs.\ \emph{reflection}, (iii) tracking simple \emph{deliberation proxies} (latency, self-corrections, counterfactual mentions).
 These signals do not enforce a single “correct” trace, but provide \textbf{anchors} for interpreting model alignment with human update logic.